-This type of pain relief can be applied directly to the affected area as a gel.
-It can also be taken as a tablet.
+You can apply this type of pain relief directly to the affected area as a gel or take it as a tablet.

-Before using this type of pain relief you should be assessed and get advice from your doctor on the correct dose, how long you should use it for and any possible side effects, especially if you have asthma, stomach ulcers or any problem related to your kidneys.
+Before using this type of pain relief, you should be assessed by your doctor, especially if you have asthma, stomach ulcers or any kidney problems.
+They can talk to you about the correct dose, how long you should use it for and any possible side effects.

-Paracetamol can also be useful in relieving breast pain, either with or without anti-inflammatory pain relief.
+Paracetamol can also help breast pain, either with or without anti-inflammatory pain relief.

-These drugs have side effects, so will only be recommended after a discussion about the benefits and possible risks.
+Tamoxifen has side effects, so it will only be recommended after a discussion about the benefits and possible risks.

-If you’re prescribed one of these drugs, your specialist will tell you what dose to take and for how long.
+If it’s prescribed for you, your specialist or GP will tell you what dose to take and for how long.

-There’s some evidence that younger women may benefit from a short course of treatment, which can be repeated as necessary, whereas older women who are near to or going through the menopause may benefit from a longer course of treatment.
+There’s some evidence that younger women may benefit from a short course of treatment, which can be repeated as necessary.
+But older women who are near to or going through the menopause may benefit from a longer course of treatment.

-Having breast pain doesn’t increase your risk of breast cancer.
-However, it’s still important to be breast aware and go back to your GP if the pain increases or changes, or you notice any other changes in your breasts.
+Having breast pain on its own is rarely a sign of breast cancer.
+But it’s still important to be breast aware and go back to your GP if the pain gets worse or changes, you notice any other changes in your breasts, or you need support.